ctrlplusb/react-jobs/README.md

  - `work(props) : Promise<Result>|Result` _(Function)_: A function containing the actual work that needs to be done for a job.
 It will be provided the props that are given to your component.
 For asynchronous work it must return a `Promise` that will resolve to the result of the work.
 For synchronous work return back any other value (including null/undefined).
  - `[config]` _(Object)_: A configuration object for the job.
 It accepts the following properties:
    - `[shouldWorkAgain]` _((prevProps, nextProps, currentJob) => boolean)_: A function that is executed with every `componentWillReceiveProps` lifecycle event.
 It receives the previous props, next props, and the current job state.
 If the function returns `true` then the `work` function will be executed again, otherwise it will not.
 If this function is not defined, then the work will never get executed for any `componentWillReceiveProps` events.
-There are some pre-baked implementations of this available through the [`addons`](#addons).
    - `[defer]` _(Boolean)_: Defaults to `false`.
 Indicates whether a server side execution of this job should defer execution of the job to the browser/client.
 This configuration value is only used by the `ssr/withJob`.

 #### Returns